Thursday, June 29, 2017

 The CryptO'pinion?

-The trouble with Zone Warrior is that it's all too easy to lose your bearings.
-The levels are absolutely huge and wandering from "room to room" can be overwhelming.
-This is also due to the lack of distinctive visuals so each region begins to feel repetitive.
-Thankfully, our little zone warrior can collect pieces of a map to help prevent him from getting lost but I personally thought this was poorly implemented.
-Yes, I lost my bearings... a lot... and that spoilt the fun somewhat.
+The trouble with Zone Warrior is that it's too easy to lose your bearings.
+The levels are huge and wandering from "room to room" can be overwhelming.
+This is also due to the indistinct visuals so each area begins to feel repetitive.
+Thankfully, our zone warrior can collect pieces of a map to help prevent him from getting lost but I thought it was poorly implemented.
+Yes, I lost my bearings... a lot... and that spoilt my fun.

-Okay, with a little more variation in the graphics, to help distinguish between the locations, this would have knocked the spots of other platform shooters.
+With a little more variation in the graphics, to help distinguish between the locations, this would have knocked the spots of other platform shooters.
 This is a great game with interesting mechanics and incredibly responsive joystick controls.
-Okay, it might whiff of cheap Turrican perfume but I must say I have really enjoyed being a Zone Warrior.
+It might whiff of Turrican but I have really enjoyed being a Zone Warrior!!

 Yep, Zone Warrior is a fantastic shooter and comes highly recommended by yours truly.
-Play it!!
+Play this!!

 Update: we now have a hard drive installable game thanks to Peter @8BitChip.